jdevfullstack-tutorials/learn-to-code/README.md

 and I ended up in computer shops.
 So, I was exposed to several versions of the Windows OS.

-Yet, during this time, I still had not learn anything about computer programming.
+Yet, during this time, I still had not learned anything about computer programming.

 ## My Course Was Not Even Related To Computer